erikanagamine/autonomousdatabase/readme.md

 ```
 ![oracle cloud site!](images/157.png "oracle Cloud site")

-Create credential to access the database.
+# Create credential to access the database via Database Link (DBlink)

 Warning: in this step the credential was the database user / password from source database ATP to connect ADW instance, not the token: